 Keep the Change by Nirupama Subramanian

-A chic-lit novel tracing the story of a Tam Bram Chennai girl to Mumbai, from a CA firm to a Global bank, from groom hunting by parents to self hunting, from being a good traditional South Indian girl to wannabe bombshell.
-A lot of it seems autobiographical, as the bio-data of the author meets the protagonist quite a bit.
-It could also be a typical story of a small town girl in mid-90s, stepping into the corporate world in a big bad city and getting used to both the corporate and social environment, which has nothing to do with anything she grew up with.
+A chic-lit novel tracing the story of a Tam Bram Chennai girl to Mumbai, from a CA firm to a Global bank.
+From groom hunting by parents to self-hunting.
+From being a good traditional South Indian girl to wannabe bombshell.
+A lot of it seems autobiographical.
+As the bio-data of the author meets the protagonist quite a bit.
+Keep the Change could also be a typical story of a small town girl in mid-90s, stepping into the corporate world in a big bad city.
+And getting used to both the corporate and social environment, which has nothing to do with anything she grew up with.

 Some women have gone through the cycle.
 Learned their lessons and have chosen to leave the corporate life behind, yours truly included.
 A lot of these women have looked back at their lives.
 And find them interesting enough to fictionalize it and write it as a story for others to read.

 The story is written as a set of letters that the protagonist writes to a fictional character.
 Which is a nice way to express the monologues of a character’s mind?
 All the stereotypes are well maintained in the story.
 All bad people are from the North.
 Friendly ones from the west.
 And the good ones from the south.
 A girl with glamour cannot have brains, and a fashion disaster cannot do anything dumb except her wardrobe.
 A good south Indian girl even when she is alone with the man of her dreams in Goa at midnight will not cross the line.
 I think the author is too far from reality or is not willing to look around and see the reality.
 Ok, you can say, this is my story, my character and my definition of the character.
 But let me tell you, all your biases shout through your story.